-Jump to Equivalent Terms and Definitions Jump to Histology Coding Rules Solid Tumor Rules December 2020 Update
+Jump to Equivalent Terms and Definitions Jump to Histology Coding Rules Breast Solid Tumor Rules 2024 Update

-Note 1: Use this rule only for multiple tumors.

-Note 2: Timing is irrelevant.

-Note 3: Histology is irrelevant.

-Note 4: These primary sites differ at the fourth character of the site code CxxX.
-Use this rule ONLY for the primary sites listed.

-Rule M4Abstract multiple primariesii when separate/non-contiguous tumors are present in sites with ICD-O site codes that differ at the second CXxx, and/or third characters CxXx.

-Note 1: Use this rule only for multiple tumors.

-Note 2: Timing is irrelevant.

-Note 3: Histology is irrelevant.

-Rule M5 Abstract multiple primariesii when there are separate/non-contiguous tumors on both the right side and the left side of a paired site.

-Note 1: See Table 10 for a list of paired sites.

-Note 2: Use this rule only for multiple tumors.

-Note 3: Timing is irrelevant.

-Note 4: Histology is irrelevant.

-Rule M6 Abstract multiple primariesii when the patient has a subsequent tumor after being clinically disease-free for greater than five years after the original diagnosis or last recurrence.

-Note 1: Clinically disease-free means that there was no evidence of recurrence on follow-up.

-- Scopes are NED - Scans are NED - Note 2: When there is a recurrence less than or equal to five years of diagnosis, the "clock" starts over.
+- Note 1: Use this rule only for multiple tumors. - Note 2: Timing is irrelevant. - Note 3: Histology is irrelevant. - Note 4: These primary sites differ at the fourth character of the site code CxxX.
+Use this rule ONLY for the primary sites listed. - Rule M4 Abstract multiple primariesii when separate/non-contiguous tumors are present in sites with ICD-O site codes that differ at the second CXxx, and/or third characters CxXx. - Note 1: Use this rule only for multiple tumors. - Note 2: Timing is irrelevant. - Note 3: Histology is irrelevant. - Rule M5 Abstract multiple primariesii when there are separate/non-contiguous tumors on both the right side and the left side of a paired site. - Note 1: See Table 10 for a list of paired sites. - Note 2: Use this rule only for multiple tumors. - Note 3: Timing is irrelevant. - Note 4: Histology is irrelevant. - Rule M6 Abstract multiple primariesii when the patient has a subsequent tumor after being clinically disease-free for greater than five years after the original diagnosis or last recurrence. - Note 1: Clinically disease-free means that there was no evidence of recurrence on follow-up. - Scopes are NED - Scans are NED - Note 2: When there is a recurrence less than or equal to five years of diagnosis, the "clock" starts over.
 The time interval is calculated from the date of last recurrence.
-In other words, the patient must have been disease-free for greater than five years from the date of the last recurrence. - Note 3: When it is unknown/not documented whether the patient had a recurrence, use date of diagnosis to compute the time interval. - Note 4: The physician may state this is a recurrence, meaning the patient had a previous head and neck tumor and now has another head and neck tumor.
+In other words, the patient must have been disease-free for greater than five years from the date of the last recurrence. - Note 3: When it is unknown/not documented whether the patient had a recurrence, use date of diagnosis to compute the time interval. - Note 4: When the patient has more than one Head & Neck primary, it is often difficult to determine which primary recurred.
+Use the last date of recurrence for any tumor to calculate the time interval. - Note 5: The physician may state this is a recurrence, meaning the patient had a previous head and neck tumor and now has another head and neck tumor.
 Follow the rules; do not attempt to interpret the physician's statement.